katoid/angular-grid-layout/README.md

 /** Grid gap in css pixels */
 @Input() gap: number = 0;

 /**
+ * If height is a number, fixes the height of the grid to it, recommended when rowHeight = 'fit' is used.
+ * If height is null, height will be automatically set according to its inner grid items.
+ * Defaults to null.
+ * */
+@Input() height: number | null = null;

+/**
  * Parent element that contains the scroll.
 If an string is provided it would search that element by id on the dom.